 Any long time reader of the blog will know that I love cruising and perhaps my favorite place to cruise is Italy!
 It really has something for everyone from history, food and culture to beaches.
+It is also great if you are cruising with small children as Italians generally love kids and is any easy place to go on a babymoon cruise.
 If you are looking to book a cruise to Italy then here we have the ultimate guide to Italian Cruise ports to help you know port accessibility, what to eat, what cruise excursions to take and other relevant information to make sure you make the most out of your Italian port days!
 So here is our port by port ultimate guide:

 Note: Where we have recommended cruise port excursions we have recommended using the Tour Operator Viator.
 Firstly

 Everything thing you need to know about Bari Cruise Port